 The catchphrase Minimum Government, Maximum Governance sounded good but would have failed anyway.

 India requires sustained, daily, repetitive ‘Maximum Administration and Maximum Governance’.
 The Prime Minister’s much repeated maxim is of no real use as Minimum Government and Minimum Governance is what we have lived with for years.
 The phrase ‘bhagwaan bharose’ is known to most Indians.

 Look around you.
-Do feel the presence of the Government, Do you see public service utilities functioning, do you feel secure against lumpen elements, do you feel your grievances are addressed in time, do you feel courts deliver justice quickly?
+Do feel the presence of the Government, Do you see public service utilities functioning, do you feel secure against lumpen elements, do you feel your grievances are addressed in time?

 Do you feel help will come quickly if needed?
 Do you think you will get timely justice in courts?

 If the answer to the above is No, then how will an absent Government be minimum and maximum at the same time?

 We can of course trudge along like this as we have for the last 70 Years.
 But trudging along like this will not help much.